VoxWave/HeliGen/README.md

 Master branch should always have a compiling version.

 TODO:
+  Game Functionality:

     - ~~get a window open~~ (Done)
     - get something controllable on the window/screen

+  Stuff otherwise related to the project:
-- ~~find a way to make building the project stable (adding any dependency make the project not build in windows)~~ (Done.
+    - ~~find a way to make building the project stable (adding any dependency makes the project not build in windows)~~ (Done.
 Apparently using sdl github repository as a dependency instead of the crates.io dependency will make the code compile)
     - learn rust-SDL2
-- get a movable object on the screen